Kapelianovych/mountain/README.md

-# Server - HTTP/2-ready server
+# Mountain - HTTP/2-ready server and client (in future)

 This library is written and designed as set of ES modules.